fb pixel

 Biochemistry

-This degree combines knowledge and methodologies of biochemistry, cell biology, genetics, and microbiology with those of the physical sciences to investigate living systems.
+This degree combines knowledge and methodologies of chemistry, cell biology, genetics, and microbiology with those of the other physical sciences to investigate living systems.

 At The University of Winnipeg, Biochemistry is an interdisciplinary program.
 Most required courses are